nicc777/pytaskflow/README.md

             result = app_workflow.result

 The final `result` is actually a Result object.
 From here the function now calls the appropriate web framework object (Flask's `render_template`) before returning.

+# Credits

+* [github-markdown-toc](https://github.com/ekalinin/github-markdown-toc) by Eugene Kalinin used to create the markdown TOC